rust-lang/rfcs/text/0000-procedural-vtables.md

 You are actually generating the pointer metadata, not a description of it.
 Since your `const fn` is being interpreted in the target's environment, all target specific information will match up.
 Now, you need some information about the `impl` in order to generate your metadata (and your vtable).
 You get this information partially from the type directly (the `T` parameter), and all the `impl` block specific information is encoded in `TraitDescription`, which you get as a const generic parameter.

 As an example, consider the function which is what normally generates your metadata.
+Note that if these methods are used for generic traits, the method needs additional generic parameters, one for each parameter of the trait.
+See the `[T]` demo further down for an example.

 ```rust
 /// If the `owned` flag is `true`, this is an owned conversion like